Reac-js/fr.reac.dev/src/content/reference/react/cache.md

 ```

 [//]: # 'TODO: add link and mention to use documentation when merged'
-[//]: # 'To render components that use asynchronous data in Client Components, see `use` documentation.'
+[//]: # 'To render Composants that use asynchronous data in Client Composants, see `use` documentation.'

 </Note>